Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Preliminaries and notation

 \subsection{Wobbly and very stable points and components}

 \begin{definition} Let $\Ee$ be a fixed point.
 Let

-A fixed point is {\bf very stable} if $\Ee^+\cap h^{-1}(0)=\{\Ee\}$.
-Otherwise it is called {\bf wobbly}. \end{definition} \begin{remark} Hausel and Hitchin refer to $\Ee^+$ as the upward flow from $\Ee$.
-We will instead use the equivalent term downward flow to $\Ee$. \end{remark} It follows from \cite{Laumon,HH}, that very stable fixed points of type $((n),d)$ and type $((1,\dots, 1),(d_1,\dots,d_n))$ are either dense or empty in their corresponding components of the nilpotent cone.
-Proposition \ref{prop:vs_are_dense} proves this is always the the case for non singular components. \begin{lemma} Let $\emptyset\neq \Fix^s\subset\Fix$ be the stable locus.
-Then, $\Ee\in\Fix^s$ is wobbly if and only if
+A stable fixed point is {\bf very stable} if $\Ee^+\cap h^{-1}(0)=\{\Ee\}$.
+Otherwise, it is called {\bf wobbly}. \end{definition} \begin{remark} Hausel and Hitchin refer to $\Ee^+$ as the upward flow from $\Ee$.
+We will instead use the equivalent term downward flow to $\Ee$. \end{remark} This notion of very stability generalises the one by Drinfeld \cite{Laumon} for vector bundles in a natural way, but it differs in a fundamental aspect: while Drinfeld's definition for vector bundles only considers fixed points, Definition \ref{def:very_stable} puts the emphasis in downward flows from the nilpotent cone, which implies that the criterion for very stability via the Hitchin map \cite{PPvs,Hacen,HH} holds.
+While both are equivalent, the following lemma gives an alternative proof to the one in \cite{HH}. \begin{lemma} Let $\Ee\in\M_X(n,d)^{\CC^\times}$ be stable.
+Then, $\Ee$ is very stable if and only if \end{lemma} \begin{proof} The necessity of the condition is clear, as